- Bridge House Estates

 - Grade II

 Bridge House Estates bought the structure from the failing Southwark Bridge Company in 1866 and eventually demolished it in 1913.
 The new bridge, designed by architect Sir Ernest George and engineer Basil Mott, opened in 1921 after significant construction delays during the First World War.
-Unlike London and Blackfriars Bridges, Southwark does not have silver dragons to mark the city boundary on the southern bank of the Thames as its construction was privately financed.
+Unlike London and Blackfriars Bridges, Southwark Bridge does not have silver dragons to mark the city boundary on the southern bank of the Thames, as its construction was privately financed.

-Below the bridge on the South landing you can still see some old steps that were once used by the Thames Waterman as a landing dock to moor their boats and wait for customers.
-Before there were bridges to cross the Thames, these Waterman provided the main form of transport across the river.
+Below the bridge on the south landing you can still see some old steps that were once used by the Thames watermen as a landing dock to moor their boats and wait for customers.
+Before there were many bridges to cross the Thames these watermen provided the main form of transport across the river.

 Drawing inspiration from the colour palettes of the Impressionist masters, the bridge’s illumination continues, with slightly more saturation, the colours used on Cannon Street Bridge.